 The Controller includes a bundled Events Service instance, which is used by the Database Visibility product by default.

-However, for data redundancy and storage scalability or if you are using End User Monitoring or Application Analytics in an on-premises Controller deployment, you need to deploy a dedicated Events Service installation.
+However, for data redundancy and storage scalability or if you are using End User Monitoring, Application Analytics or Database Visibility in an on-premises Controller deployment, you need to deploy a dedicated Events Service installation.